sherwinvishesh/Read-Easy/README.md

 - **Dyslexia-Friendly Fonts**: Utilize over 200+ fonts, including 6 OpenDyslexic fonts, specifically designed to increase readability for users with dyslexia.
 - **Text-to-Speech**: Convert text into speech to assist users with dyslexia in reading and comprehending text more easily.
 - **Customizable Reading Experience**: Customize font size, color schemes, and layouts to suit individual preferences and needs.
+- **Color and Contrast Adjustment**: Options to modify background and text colors to reduce strain.
+- **Layout Optimization**: Simplifies page layouts to enhance focus and understanding.

 ## Built With